microsoft/live-share/docs/use/vscode.md

     > [!TIP]
     > You can also participate in Visual Studio debugging sessions from Visual Studio Code, and vice versa.
 For more information, see the [Visual Studio instructions](vs.md#co-debugging) for co-debugging.

 When the debugger attaches on the host's side, all guests are also automatically attached.
-There's one debugging session running on the host's computer, but all participants are connected to it and have their own view.
+There's one debugging session running on the host's computer, but all participants are connected to it and have their own view:

 ![Screenshot that shows the Visual Studio Code debugger.](../media/vscode-debugger.png)